joshua-d-miller/joshua-d-miller.github.io/_posts/2016-10-19-8021x-project---college-of-education.markdown

 </plist>
 {% endhighlight %}

 As you can see, I made a few changes.
 First, I changed the **PayloadDisplayName** so that instead of it saying **Ethernet** in the list of 802.1x security profiles it actually will say where it is used.
 Secondly, you will also see that I created an special template called **Mac Client/Sever Auth** so that macOS devices could authenticate.
 You can see more details on that [here](https://www.afp548.com/2012/11/20/802-1x-eaptls-machine-auth-mtlion-adcerts/ "802.1x EAP-TLS Machine Authentication in Mt.
 Lion with AD Certificates").
 Finally, we have both our Mac and Windows clients configured to connect to our RADIUS server and authenticate to the network.
 To sign the configuration profile you can use [Nick McSpadden's Profile Signer](https://github.com/nmcspadden/ProfileSigner "Profile Signer").
-Of coure you will need a developer certificate in order to do so.
+Of course you will need a developer certificate in order to do so.

 **Final Thoughts**<br/>
 So far testing has been very successful and one of our four buildings is currently online.
 Since going through the test we have discovered a few interesting pieces that we still need to figure out.
-For instance, most printers that are network do not support 802.1x so we were thinking of creating a private VLAN that our networked clients can access but does not have access to the internet for the printers that will have 802.1x disabled.
+For instance, most printers that are network do not support 802.1x so we were thinking of creating a private VLAN that our networked clients can access but does not have access to the Internet for the printers that will have 802.1x disabled.
 We have also thought about using **MAC Authentication** on the switches on this VLAN.
-Other devices such as Apple TVs, ThereNow Cameras and our one buildings Clinic eqiupment obviously also do not support 802.1x so we are still working to determine the best way to support these devices moving forward.
-I welcome additional comments for those who might have suggestions to make this better than it alrady seems to be.
+Other devices such as Apple TVs, ThereNow Cameras and our one buildings Clinic equipment obviously also do not support 802.1x so we are still working to determine the best way to support these devices moving forward.
+I welcome additional comments for those who might have suggestions to make this better than it already seems to be.